Kristina01111000/Drws_site/README.md

 the emails will be everyother day for the 30 days, and will include links to videos on the youtube channel as well as brief advice snippets
 - he wants me to be on the call :(
 - figure out what form is best,
-- try connecting wp forms to constant contact
+- try connecting wp forms to constant contact -> it should work, it is possible, need to go into settings of wp forms

 still getting emails from 4elifestyle